THE NATAL CHART: SYMBOL OF ENERGY ATTUNEMENT + SOUL AGENDA

 With Sun in the 11th, a Pisces Midheaven, Neptune in the 7th house and Venus in the 10th, we might be able to understand the key motivations behind her move to offer group motivational career counseling to people who may otherwise not be able to afford it, as well as intimate one-on-one career coaching.
 We may notice that her communicative Gemini Ascendant helps her out too.

-With a therapeutic approach, an astrologer may be able to understand and help validate a client’s increased need for peace and solitude as transiting Neptune squares his Moon.
-The goal would be to help the person understand the processes symbolized by Neptune, and help him to flow with and use this planetary energy.
+With a therapeutic approach, an astrologer may be able to understand and help validate a client’s increased need for peace and solitude as transiting Neptune squares his Moon or as Saturn sweeps through house 12.
+The goal would be to help the person understand the processes symbolized by Neptune or Saturn, and help them to flow with and use these planetary/arcehtypal energies.

 THE OUTER FOLLOWS THE INNER – NOT THE OTHER WAY ROUND!

 Astrological archetypes (planets and signs) function on two broad levels: as indicative of inner psychological/soul needs and attunements, and outer external events/experience.
 However, the outer is always secondary to the inner.
 The inner is primary.
 Uranus transiting the Ascendant may represent an urge to “individuate.”
 A person undergoing this transit may experience a need for more personal freedom and freedom of expression, and may want to express himself in unique ways – differently from how he did in the past.

 Rather than looking from the outside in and assuming that someone went through a radical change (Uranus) to their appearance (Ascendant) – like colouring their hair neon pink or something – we can instead see that the increased or heightened inner need for freedom of expression may result in a change of their outward appearance.
 What we are sure about is the inner need to differentiate himself, his inner need to express and experience more freedom.
 We’re not sure precisely how it may manifest.
 The outer follows the inner.